Dark winds on the horizon: Prospects for detecting neutrino and hot dark matter wakes in large-scale structure: Detection prospects

 where

 In Sec.~\ref{sec:wakes} we explained why the relative velocity reconstruction from HDM wakes is cosmic variance free.
-This is manifested in Eq.~(\ref{eq:3d_correlation}) by the fact that deviations from a unity cross correlation coefficient, of $r=1$, can be made arbitrarily small in the limit of infinite number density of tracers, $\bar{n}_{\textrm{g}} \to \infty$.
+This is manifested in Eq.~(\ref{eq:3d_correlation}) by the fact that deviations from a unity cross correlation coefficient, of $r=1$, can be made arbitrarily small in the limit of infinite number density of tracers, $\bar{n}_{\textrm{eff}} \to \infty$.
 From Eqs.~(\ref{eq:3d_covariance}) and (\ref{eq:snr_3d}) it follows that $\textrm{SNR}^{2} \sim (1-r^2)^{-1}$, which is the expected scaling from cosmic variance cancellation \cite{McDonald:2008sh, Seljak:2008xr}.
-Note that $\textrm{SNR}^{2} \to \infty$ as $r\to 1$, with $\textrm{SNR}^{2} \propto \bar{n}_{\textrm{g}}$ as can be seen from Eq.~(\ref{eq:cosmic_variance_free}).
+Note that $\textrm{SNR}^{2} \to \infty$ as $r\to 1$, with $\textrm{SNR}^{2} \propto \bar{n}_{\textrm{eff}}$ as can be seen from Eq.~(\ref{eq:cosmic_variance_free}).
 Eq.~(\ref{eq:snr_3d}) also has a very simple scaling with the fractional contribution of hot to total matter density, $\textrm{SNR}^2 \propto f_{\textrm{h}}^2$ (under the assumption of $f_{\textrm{h}} \ll 1$ \footnote{The requirement of $f_{\textrm{h}} \ll 1$ was imposed in Sec.~\ref{sec:wakes} to ensure that gravitational backreactions from HDM can be neglected, for simplicity of theoretical modeling.
+Backreaction effects are expected to emerge when $f_{\textrm{h}} \sim 1$, and can be studied with simulations.
 It is clear that wakes effects should disappear in the limit of $f_{\textrm{h}} \to 1$, as there are no relative bulk flows in this case.
-From the observational point of view, large fractional contributions of HDM (with a free-streaming scale of cosmological relevance) are forbidden by large-scale structure probes \cite{Peters:2023asu, Garcia-Gallego:2025kiw, Euclid:2024pwi, Dror:2024ibf, Xu:2021rwg, Dayal:2023nwi, Verdiani:2025jcf, Boyarsky:2008xj}.}).
+From the observational point of view, fractional contributions of HDM (with a free-streaming scale of cosmological relevance) are constrained to be small due to large-scale structure probes \cite{Peters:2023asu, Garcia-Gallego:2025kiw, Euclid:2024pwi, Dror:2024ibf, Xu:2021rwg, Dayal:2023nwi, Verdiani:2025jcf, Boyarsky:2008xj}.}).
 In Eq.~(\ref{eq:snr_3d}), V denotes the survey effective volume.